froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/_index.md

 ### Choosing the Right Paragraph Type

-Open Y comes with more than 50 paragraph types, and depending on your partner’s customizations, you may have even more.
-This documentation will focus the types that come out of the box with Open Y and how to use them.
+Y USA Open Y comes with more than 50 paragraph types, and depending on your partner’s customizations, you may have even more.
+This documentation will focus the types that come out of the box with Y USA Open Y and how to use them.